 3. The German Commander who saved Paris

-As many young fighters were injured in the fighting against the German occupants, people had to improvise and set up medical centres everywhere, with scarce medical ressources.
 The Red Cross, helped by volunteers, played an active part in this process, setting up medical facilities wherever they could.
-Metro Station Bastille is one of the most famous example, as it was turned into a hospital during those four days, with nurses going in and out with injured fighters.
+Bastille Metro station is one of the most famous examples, as it was turned into a hospital during those four days, with nurses going in and out with injured fighters.

 5. The American request for white soldiers